 If someone’s aegyo is getting on your nerves, then you might want to say:

 |kwiyowoon chokhaji maseyo||stop pretending to be cute|

-Which level of Aegyo would you use with your partner, and which levels do you think are unacceptable in public?Find this helpful?
-Share with your friends.
-They'll thank you for it!
+Which level of aegyo would you use with your partner, and which levels do you think are unacceptable in public?
+Let us know in the comments below!